 Autonomy

 GobySoft has extensive experience implementing autonomy algorithms on a variety of marine vehicles (robots) and supporting these autonomous vehicles at sea.
 This includes development, simulation/testing, and implementation of autonomy algorithms and behaviors that allow for dynamically-configurable and/or adaptive motion of the autonomous marine vehicles.
-A complete list of our autonomy software contributions can be found here, and a number of our former and current major autonomy projects are further described below.
+A few of our former and current major autonomy projects are further described below.

 Mission configuration structure for MOOS & IvP Helm autonomy on marine vehicles